-Want to do a meditation retreat at home but don’t know how?
+Want to do an at-home meditation retreat at home but don’t know how?

 When I did my first solitary meditation retreat 20 years ago, it changed my life.
 It helped me develop a strong connection to meditation practice that changed the way I approach most everything.
 Solitary retreat is a fantastic way to learn to trust yourself.
 The self-discipline necessary to do a retreat is very empowering.
 It’s no longer an option for me to forego my daily practice.
 These days, sitting for me is like brushing my teeth: I feel incomplete if I don’t do it every day.